marin38/NLA-project-team-24/README.md

 **sbt package**
 It will download all required labraries and compile the project.

-4. It target/scala-2.11.7 you will get jar file, which must be used in spark-submit
+4. It target/scala-2.11.7 you will get jar file, which you have to copy to the cluster and use in spark-submit

-### Running project
-As the project was compiled, you can use **spark-submit** to run it

-Here is how to run template (it just prints "Hello, world!"), see src/scala/template/YorClassName.scala
+5. You can use deploy.sh to compile and run the project.
+There is a template of Spark application (it just prints "Hello, world!"), see src/scala/template/YorClassName.scala

-You should provide the class, which will be main, where SparkSession is created.

-**spark-submit --class YourClassName --master yarn --deploy-mode cluster target/scala-2.11.7/nla-project_2.11.7-1.0.jar
+Just print

+deploy.sh template.YourClassName

+to compile, copy jar to cluster and run it.

+**Note** If you are tired of entering passwords, type the following: ssh-keygen

+This will create file "id_rsa.pub" in your ~/.ssh folder.
+Append it's content to /home/team24/.ssh/authorized_hosts on cluster.